pachyderm/docs-content/2.4.x/reference/helm-values.md

 ### proxy

-The proxy is a service to handle all Pachyderm traffic (S3, Console, OIDC, Dex, GRPC) on a single port exposed directly to the Internet.
+The proxy is a service to handle all {{%productName%}} traffic (S3, Console, OIDC, Dex, GRPC) on a single port exposed directly to the Internet.

   - `proxy.enabled` when set to `true`, create a proxy deployment and a service to expose it.
 If